-Are Men Smarter Than Women?
+Are Men Better Than Women At Tech?

-Not really.
-Are they naturally better at technology information?
-Not necessarily, no. We’ve come a long way when it comes to men and women being able to do the same job, but in some areas, we still seem to have a long way to go.
+There are so many women dominating industries like music, business, and more, but you rarely hear about Boss Ladies in the tech industry.
+We’ve come a long way when it comes to men and women being able to do the same job or have equal opportunities, but we still seem to have a long way to go.

-So why are they so underrepresented in the tech industry?
-There are entirely a few real reasons that have kept women from living up to their technology potential.
+So why are women underrepresented in the STEM sector and tech in particular?
+There are entirely a few real reasons that have kept women from living up to their potential.

 Why Don’t More Females Consider a Career In Tech?

-1. Teasing in Early Years
+1. Teasing In Early Years

 It was a pretty distinctive memory of how different the tech program was in middle school compared to how it was by the time we were about to graduate high school.
 A lot of those girls gave up on the program to do more ‘girly’ things.

 If a woman is intellectual, she is stereotyped as a show-off just because she isn’t afraid to embrace her knowledge.

-3. Unfair Wages
+3. Unfair Wages & The Gender Pay Gap

 4. Being Discouraged

 As I said before, being a smart chick into computers as a kid was not the route to the friendship train.
-However in our culture girls get very little encouragement from anyone to pursue this kind of career.
+However, in our culture, girls get very little encouragement from anyone to pursue this kind of career.